 Our school code is 2928.
-The CSS PROFILE helps to determine your eligibility for institutional need-based grants.
+The CSS Profile helps to determine your eligibility for institutional need-based grants.

-Not all students are required to complete the CSS PROFILE.
+Not all students are required to complete the CSS Profile.
 Our office will email you about your requirements in December.
-If you do need to complete the CSS PROFILE, visit the College Board.
+If you do need to complete the CSS Profile, visit the College Board.

-The Non-Custodial Parent PROFILE is used to help determine eligibility for need-based University funding.
+A CSS Profile is used to help determine eligibility for need-based University funding.

-In addition to the FAFSA and the CSS PROFILE, some students may be required to provide additional documentation to the College Board’s Service, including institutional forms and relevant tax information.
+In addition to the FAFSA and the CSS Profile, some students may be required to provide additional documentation to the College Board’s Service, including institutional forms and relevant tax information.

 If you are required to send your application to IDOC, you will be emailed by both the Financial Aid Office and the College Board.

 To ensure that you receive IDOC correspondence, please add collegeboard.org, collegeboard.com, and student-1.com domains to the safe senders list on your email system.